python-control/python-control/doc/stochastic.rst

 can be used to generate an input/output system that implements a moving horizon estimator.

+An example showing the use of the optimal estimation problem and moving horizon estimation (MHE) applied to a planar vertical takeoff and landing (PVTOL) model is given in the :doc:`Moving Horizon Estimation Jupyter notebook <examples/mhe-pvtol>`.

 Several functions are available to help set up standard optimal estimation
 problems: